ABOUT WILDLIFE OF AFRICA CONSERVATION INITIATIVE

 Our broad Methodology is to Develop, produce, publish, distribute and create educational experiences and resources of all kinds which may include (but are not limited to): Education Action (Formal and Informal), Conservation Excursion Action, Social Action, Environment Action, Agricultural Biodiversity Action, Research Action, Nature Action, Wildlife Rescue Action etc. through Live Events, teaching aid, videos, posters, web-based information, Mobile applications and online interactive activities making use of all existing and future communication technologies.

 Learn more through the following Social Media Channels –

 - Facebook Page

 - Flip Board

-We seek working relationship partnerships as Sponsors or Partners based on the above-listed in paragraph 3, with an Educational Institution, Conservation Centre, Research Institution, NGO, the private sector or cultural organisation and wish to explore a Partnership Action with us and who wish to work with us on our mission, goals and objectives.
+We seek working relationship partnerships as Sponsors or Partners based on the above-listed in paragraph 3, with an Educational Institution, Conservation Centre, Research Institution, NGO, the private sector or cultural organization and wish to explore a Partnership Action with us and who wish to work with us on our mission, goals, and objectives.

 If such Prospect exists, we would like to have further discussions (In-Person, if possible) to explore further:

 Common objectives and align the areas we can work together?

 Who is, or needs to be, involved?
 In what kind of capacity?